deeplook/starters/aws-apprunner/README.md

 # Terraform AWS App Runner Deployment

-This project uses Terraform to deploy a containerized application to AWS App Runner, with the ECR repository managed as a separate component.
+This project builds a Docker image for a NodeJS web application, pushes it to AWS ECR and deploys it on AWS App Runner, all managed by Terraform.

 ## Project Structure